Slober3/PotHead/README.md

 2) Check if you got everything
 3) Upload and configure the Website and backend (Config.php & the .SQL files)
 4) Run the python file!
-4.1) Pothead.py -pp 22 23 -site HTTP://YOURSITE/PHPFILE.PHP
+5) Pothead.py -pp 22 23 -site HTTP://YOURSITE/PHPFILE.PHP
-5) Profit
+6) Profit!

 ## Is this for anyone?
 Hmmmm, yes and no I would suggest you know a thing or two about PHP & Python It's a pre-release and still in early alpha stage.